DaveBackus/Data_Bootcamp_Book/pandas-input.md

 * Eliminate commas from numbers -- things like `12,345.6`, which Python will treat as strings.
 (What were they thinking of?)
 * Identify missing values.

 Keep in mind that it took us an hour or two to figure all this out.
-Sometimes we find that others have done this for us.
+It helped to Google "python weo".

 **Exercise.** Download the WEO file.
 What happens when you open it in Excel?
 (You can use the link in the code.
 Or Google "IMF WEO", look for the most recent link, and choose Entire Dataset.)